-From electronic pets to pastel-colored ponies, being a little girl in the '90s was all about animals.
-Forget the baby dolls and give us plush stuffed animals we aren’t supposed to play with instead.
-Here are 9 toys every '90s girl wanted more than sparkly pink nail polish and spiral shoelaces.
+From electronic pets to pastel-colored ponies, being a kid in the '90s was all about animals.
+Forget the baby dolls.
+Here are 9 toys every '90s kid wanted more than slap bracelets and spiral shoelaces.

 Image: Life!
 Death!
 Prizes!